 The children's ministries coordinator works with the pastor and board to establish a children's ministries committee to provide ministries for children.
 The committee should consist of individuals with interest and experience in working with children.
-Ordinarily the members include Sabbath School division leaders, Vacation Bible School leader, Adventist Junior Youth leaders, and two to three others who have a passion for ministry to children.
+Ordinarily the members include Sabbath School division leaders, Vacation Bible School leader, Junior Youth Ministries leaders, and two to three others who have a passion for ministry to children.

 If the church has a children's ministries department, Vacation Bible Schools, children's branch Sabbath Schools, Neighborhood Bible Clubs, and Story Hours, they will come under the direction of children's ministries.
-(See p.
-87.)

 Everyone involved in work with children must meet Church and legal standards and requirements, such as background checks or certification.
 Local church leaders should consult with the conference, which will ascertain and advise as to what background checks and certifications are available and/or required.
-(See Notes, #8, pp. 174, 175.)
+(See Notes, #8, pp. 180-181.)

-Resources-For children's ministries resources, see Notes, #9, p.
-175.
+Resources-For children's ministries resources, see Notes, #10, p.
+181.